Leo Posada

-Leopoldo Jesús Posada Hernández (April 1, 1934 – June 23, 2022) was a Cuban baseball player.
+Leopoldo Jesús Posada Hernández (April 1, 1934 – June 23, 2022) was a Cuban professional baseball player.
 He played for the Kansas City Athletics of Major League Baseball from 1960 through 1962.
 After his retirement as a player, Posada served as a manager in Minor League Baseball.

 Early life

 Posada was born on April 1, 1934, in Havana, Cuba.
 He was not, as is commonly believed, Jorge Posada's uncle.
 They were at most distant kin (Leo had just one sister; Jorge Posada Sr. was not his brother).

 He attended high school in Havana, and played baseball and volleyball.
 Posada was a cyclist before beginning his professional baseball career.
 He was a national champion and represented Cuba in cycling at the 1951 Pan American Games and the 1954 Central American and Caribbean Games.

 Career

 Playing career (1954–1967)

 Posada was signed as an amateur free agent by the Milwaukee Braves of Major League Baseball (MLB) in 1954.
 He began the 1954 season with the Odessa Oilers of the Class C Longhorn League and also played for the Lake Charles Lakers of the Class C Evangeline League.
 Posada played for the Corpus Christi Clippers of the Class B Big State League in 1955 and 1956.
 After the 1956 season, the Columbia Gems of the Class A South Atlantic League selected Posada from Corpus Christi in the minor league phase of the Rule 5 draft.
 Posada started the season with Columbia and promoted to the Little Rock Travelers of the Class AA Southern Association, and then sent down to the Abilene Blue Sox of the Big State League during the season.
 He played for the Rochester A's of the Class B Illinois–Indiana–Iowa League in 1958 and the Shreveport Sports of the Southern Association in 1959.
 Posada attended spring training with the Kansas City Athletics of MLB before the 1960 season, but was sent back to Shreveport for the start of the season.
 He batted .314 with 18 home runs and 122 runs batted in (RBIs) for Shreveport in 1960.

 Posada made his MLB debut with the Athletics on September 21, 1960.
 He played in 10 games for Kansas City in 1960, recording a .361 batting average.
 In 1961, Athletics manager Joe Gordon chose to start Posada over Hank Bauer in the Opening Day starting lineup.
 Posada struggled to begin the season, batting .190, before he was optioned to Shreveport; Athletics general manager Frank Lane had intended to option Norm Bass to the minor leagues, but team owner Charlie O. Finley overruled Lane, who sent down Posada instead.
 In 116 games for Kansas City in the 1961 season, Posada batted .253.
 He was returned to Shreveport for the 1962 season, but also played in 29 games for the Athletics, batting .196.
 He played in his final MLB game on July 20, 1962.
 In MLB, Posada had a .256 batting average, eight home runs, and 58 RBIs in 426 plate appearances, all for Kansas City.